Who Is Sally Field?

 Field's career continued to thrive with leading roles in 1985's Murphy's Romance with James Garner and 1988's Punchline.
 As part of an all-star cast, she appeared in the 1989 Southern drama Steel Magnolias, which included Dolly Parton, Shirley MacLaine, Daryl Hannah, Olympia Dukakis and Julia Roberts.
 Field later produced the 1991 drama Dying Young, which starred Roberts.

-Outside of her television work, Field has served on the board of the Sundance Institute.
-She has also worked with young actors during the institute's summer programs.
+Field has served on the board of the Sundance Institute, taking the time to work with young actors during the institute's summer programs.
 Diagnosed with osteoporosis, Field has become a spokesperson on the issue for a pharmaceutical company that markets Boniva, a medication to treat the disease.

 Field is also devoted to her three adult children and her grandchildren.
 She has two sons, Peter and Eli, from her first marriage.
 Her youngest son, Samuel, is from her second marriage to producer Alan Greisman, which lasted from 1984 to 1993.